 The instruction style during the Exchange Program is what is referred to in the US as the "Socratic Method," meaning lessons are based on active student participation and not simply on formal lecturing.
 This interactive teaching style enables students and lecturers from around the world to explore issues in international and comparative law from different legal and cultural perspectives.

 Should your level of German allow, you may sit in on some of the courses offered in the German LL.B. program.

-Some courses are offered for the duration of the two sessions or term, whereas others are offered as compact three or four-week courses.
+Some courses are offered for the duration of the entire term, whereas others are offered as compact three or four-week courses.
 Most of the courses are taught by visiting professors coming to Bucerius for a limited period of time, which is why we cannot guarantee a regular course schedule.
-However, we keep some Fridays free, meaning you will still have plenty of time to travel in Germany and throughout Europe.

-The course credit system is based on the guidelines of the ABA, but European students can earn ECTS points.
+The course credit system is based on the guidelines of the ABA, but European students can receive ECTS points.